-Be open to different possibilities.
+You may have to be flexible in order to close on a home.
 Finding the perfect home in a perfect community can be almost impossible.
 Those who are flexible can make a choice on which aspect is most important to them.
-If you cannot afford a home in the neighborhood of your choosing, take time to check if there any homes within your budget available.
-You may be surprised by what you nearly passed up!
+If you are unable to find the home you want in the desired area, modify your search in either location or type of home.

-Request a checklist from your Realtor.
+Ask your Realtor for a checklist.
 Many Realtors have checkoff lists available that include all steps of home-buying, including finding the perfect house and mortgage procedures.
-Such a document is a great way to ensure that all details of the transaction are addressed.
+You can use the various checklists to make sure you’re ready for every contingent as it comes up.

 You need to expect extra fees or costs if you are buying a home.
 Buyers generally expect the closing costs will only consist of points paid to the bank, real estate taxes, and obviously the down payment.
 Most the the time closing costs have additional items like improvement bonds, school taxes and other things that relate directly to that particular area.